Accredited Dispensary Assistant course (ADAC)

 If you require an extension, please contact the Professional Development.

 The modules that make up ADAC are the same as the first four modules of the NPA NVQ Level 3 in Pharmacy Services course.
 The NPA is the only organisation that allows this unique ability to transfer onto the NVQ Level 3 once a student has completed ADAC.
-This allows the student to get a feel of the course before committing to the full NVQ Level 3.
-The NPA will not charge you any additional costs for transferring from ADAC to NVQ Level 3.
-Students are able to transfer within 15 months of enrolment (not completion).
+This allows students to get a feel of the course before committing to the full NVQ Level 3.

-If you fail an assessment, you have two further attempts at passing it, after which, you can no longer continue on the course.
+If you fail an assessment, you are allowed two more attempts.
+If these are also failed, you can no longer continue on the course.

-To request a resit paper, contact the Professional Development.
+To request a resit paper, contact the Professional Development department.

 You must be 16 or over to enrol on this course.